google/flutter-desktop-embedding/macOS-Security.md

 be aware that it appears that the capabilities editor will update only one of the two files, or in some cases create a whole new entitlements file and switch the project to use it for all configurations, either of which will cause issues.
 The recommended approach is to edit the files directly.
+Unless you have a very specific reason, you should always make identical changes to both files.

 ## App Sandbox Entitlements